Local Alimony Lawyer

-Divorce can be financially straining on your family, but a local divorce lawyer at Miller Family Law can help you understand your rights and obligations with regard to either receiving or paying alimony and making this transition as smooth as possible.
+Divorce can be financially straining on your family, but a local spousal support attorney at Miller Family Law can help you understand your rights and obligations with regard to either receiving or paying alimony and making this transition as smooth as possible.
 You should understand that either the husband or the wife may ask the court for alimony.
 Alimony may also be awarded temporarily while the case is pending or for a longer period after the divorce has been granted.

 The court must consider at least the following when deciding whether to award alimony:

 - the financial condition and needs of the recipient spouse;

 - the recipient's earning capacity or ability to produce income, including the impact of diminished workplace experience resulting from primarily caring for a child of the payor spouse;